-As of the end of November 2020, over 110 restaurants support the project and 100 restaurants offer the dish.
+As of January 2023, 140 restaurants support the project and 50 restaurants offer the dish.

 Furthermore, for Vegetable Day in 2018 and 2019, we held events to raise recognition for the project, popularize the Aichi Salad Rice Bowl and make it a staple menu in restaurants.
 In 2020, we continued our dissemination efforts by using medias like television and radio.

 We will support the people of Aichi Prefecture in their efforts to enjoy vegetables in their diet by expanding the menu to more restaurants and promoting the menu for use as part of ready-made and in-home meals.

 Launch of Local Paysanne Salad* Campaign in 47 Prefectures across Japan

 In 2023, Kewpie and the National Federation of Agricultural Cooperative Associations (also known as Zen-Noh or JA) will jointly launch Local Paysanne Salad campaigns using local ingredients from all over Japan.